 The classic diagnosis for CLL requires an absolute lymphocyte count higher than 5,000 without another known cause for the lymphocytosis.
 Anemia or thrombocytopenia at presentation is correlated with a more aggressive clinical course.

-Bone marrow biopsy is often necessary for definitive diagnosis and staging.
+Bone marrow biopsy is often necessary for definitive diagnosis.
 For CLL and CML, flow cytometry on peripheral blood can be diagnostic.
 For CML, polymerase chain reaction (PCR) on peripheral blood can demonstrate the presence of the Philadelphia chromosome.

 AML is usually treated with chemotherapy, the goal being complete remission and cure of the disease.
 Allogeneic stem cell transplant can be used in younger patients.